rafaelcuns/pykey/README.md

 <p>In order for the program to work at Windows startup, it's important to create a link under <code style="background-color: rgb(53, 53, 53); color: aliceblue;"> C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup</code> for admin users and <code style="background-color: rgb(53, 53, 53); color: aliceblue;">C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup</code> for non-admin users</p>
 <h2>Last words</h2>
 <p>You can easily check that this program isn't that secure.
 There's no check if the necessary files exist or ways to hide your email and password if someone decompiles your program.</p>
+<p>Using a function under the same function creates a recursion in the script, and that can lead to memory overflow.
+As you can see, this occurs on line 146, so I increased the limit of a possible recursion, since when the computer restarts, the script's memory is cleaned.</p>
 <p>THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY, SO DO NOT TRY TO HARM PEOPLE USING IT</p>